+Meet Moose.
+Moose is your typical lovable spoiled old guy owned by Stacey Perez.
+He, like any Weim that lives past 10, has arthritis and spinal spondylosis causing an inevitable rear end weakness.
 Moose has been on Adequan and Meloxicam for about a year, which has been very helpful, but his rear would still drop a lot when he was just standing.
-So, Stacey started researching CBD.
+So, Stacey started researching CBD for dogs.

 With all that said, how in the world do you know where to start?
-Like everyone else, Stacey was overwhelmed, but with the help of this guide, Stacey looked at the following:
+Like everyone else, Stacey was overwhelmed, but with the help of various guides, Stacey looked at the following:

 - Cost.
 The ones you can get for 20 bucks online are likely nothing more than olive oil.
 The good ones do cost more.

 - Extraction Method.
 Only buy CBD only that has used these two methods of extraction, ethanol and/or supercritical CO2 extraction.
 This information can be found on the manufacturer’s website.

 - Hemp from USA.
 Only buy CBD from hemp plants grown in the USA to avoid unnecessary toxins.